To view a video, by Steve MacKay (SmartCookie Films) of our sanctuary - click on the

 have an urban population of native Red Squirrels.
 However our Red Squirrels are under threat from their larger rivals,

-> the American Grey Squirrel which was introduced to Scotland from America in the early 1900's,
+the American Grey Squirrel which was introduced to Scotland from America in the late 1880's,

-> and is now causing the Red Squirrels' slow disappearance, making them an endangered species.
+and is now causing the Red Squirrels' slow disappearance, making them an endangered species.

 native Red Squirrel population is under threat from the more aggressive American Grey, which is successfully competing for

 habitat and food.
 The Greys debark mature trees, killing the tree.
 They are also able to digest fruit, buds and flowers whilst